carterdugan/CGFW/README.md

 # Building
 To build the cgfw library, use the makefile in the  main `CGFW/` directory.
-Each example has a makefile in its directory.
+Each example has a makefile in its directory, but the library must be built first before these can be built.

 # USAGE
 Link with `-lcgfw` followed by your SFML libraries